 Effects on Human Health

-When CVE’s generators come online, their combined millions of tons of toxic pollutants will seriously degrade our air quality.
+The combined millions of tons of toxic pollutants from CVE’s gas turbines and will seriously degrade our air quality.

 The pollutants most dangerous to human health produced by CVE are nitrogen oxides, which form smog and very small particles, categorized by scientists as PM10 and PM2.5.
 Smog, says Wikipedia, “can inflame breathing passages, decrease the lungs’ working capacity, cause shortness of breath, pain when inhaling deeply, wheezing, and coughing.
 It can cause eye and nose irritation and it dries out the protective membranes of the nose and throat and interferes with the body’s ability to fight infection, increasing susceptibility to illness.”
 PM10/PM2.5 particles are so small that they overwhelm the body’s natural ability to trap and expel them before they reach the lungs.
-They remain lodged in lung tissue, where the health problems they can cause are not unlike black lung disease.
+They remain lodged in lung tissue, and peer reviewed studies have proven that they increase the risk of premature death.
+The risk is particularly high for those with other respiratory illnesses, for example, a Harvard university study found “an increase of only 1μg/m3 in PM2.5 is associated with a 15 per cent increase in the Covid-19 death rate”.
 Cricket Valley Energy is permitted to emit 192 tons per year of PM2.5, and an additional 192 tons per year of PM10.

 Impacts to human health from CVE’s exhaust are likely to include: